HelpMe-Pls/Life-Engineering/Tips & Tools/Writing.md

 ## Product category
 - Sell what's already selling.
 If someone isn’t selling it, you probably won’t succeed with your first product.
+- Be intentional about ==keeping a limited product line==.
+More options also mean more buyer indecision, and therefore, less sales.
+Do less, but better.
 > Again, to sell a product, you must [[Writing#Learn from others |know how]] a product is sold.
 - To increase the desire and effectiveness of your product, have them track their progress.
 - Your products should include these qualifications: